ArjunVit/HandGestureRecognition/README.md

-Certainly!
-Here's a sample README.md file for your GitHub repository:

----

 # Hand Gesture Recognition

 This repository contains code for training a machine learning model to recognize hand gestures from videos and a Python script to predict hand gestures in real-time using a webcam.